ankitRay1/codeshare.io.clone/README.md

 ## Installation

-After cloning this repository, migrate to `` folder.
+After cloning this repository, migrate to `cd codeshare.io.clone` folder.
 Then, follow the following steps:

 - Create Google Cloud Project
 - Enable Oauth for Web, Android and iOS